Usman Haji Muhammad Ali

 Second Sergeant Usman bin Haji Muhammad Ali (18 March 1943 – 17 October 1968), also spelt Osman bin Haji Mohamed Ali, was an Indonesian marine and convicted murderer.
 He uses the aliases Janatin or Usman Janatin during his task of bombing the MacDonald House, which killed three people and injured 33 other people.
 Usman was executed alongside his accomplice Harun Said for the murders of the three deceased victims from the MacDonald House bombing.

-Biography
+Early life and career

 Usman Haji Muhammad Ali was born in Jatisaba, Purbalingga, on 18 March 1943.
 He graduated from middle school in 1962.

-On 1 June 1962, he entered the Indonesian Marine Corps, and was appointed as one of three volunteers to serve in the military operation Komando Siaga (later renamed Komando Mandala Siaga), led by Air Force Vice Admiral Omar Dhani, during the Indonesia-Malaysia confrontation.
+On 1 June 1962, he entered the Indonesian Marine Corps, and was appointed as one of three volunteers to serve in the military operation Komando Siaga (later renamed Komando Mandala Siaga), led by Air Force Vice Admiral Omar Dhani, during the Indonesia–Malaysia confrontation.
 Usman was later stationed at Sambu Island, Riau.